FrogMerk/COSNotes/Strixhaven/1. Campaign chapters/A campus kerfuffle.md

 ## Scavenger Hunt Clues
 A character can win a prize for each clue they solve but can receive only one item in each place.
 If a character tries to redo a clue to receive a second item, the magic that reveals the item doesn't work again.

 Each clue can be unraveled either by deduction, or with a successful DC 10 Intelligence (Investigation) check.
-A decoded clue points the characters toward one of the areas of [[the Biblioplex]] as well as the action they must take to receive a prize in that area.
+A decoded clue points the characters toward one of the areas of [[The Biblioplex]] as well as the action they must take to receive a prize in that area.

 Here are the clues:
 ### Clue 1
 You'll forget all about any trouble or plight when you step forward and are ensnarled in light.